jorgermduarte/java-rabbit-concurrency/README.md

       ```

 4. **View Row Changes**:
     - Check the table in the H2 database.
-The specific row should have `version: 10`, indicating 10 saves/updates ()
+The specific row should have `version: 10`, indicating 10 saves/updates (Total number of threads executed in the method)

 ## Explanation of the Problem

 ### What is Happening?

 Different threads or pods are updating the same rows simultaneously.
 In a scenario where different queues and messages end up updating a specific row in a table in a multi-pod/thread environment, this can cause an error similar to:

+### What is the Solution?

+The @Retryable annotation in Java, particularly with Spring, indicates that a method should be re-executed if specific exceptions occur.
+The retryFor property specifies which exceptions trigger retries, such as OptimisticLockException.
+The maxAttempts property defines the maximum number of retries, enhancing the application's resilience by handling transient failures gracefully.